Safeguarding 3: Responsibility

 Everyone within PSYV has a responsibility for the protection of young people who come into contact with PSYV.
 Levels of responsibility and recommended guidelines for action are as follows.

-Staff Use the procedures and guidelines outlined in this training (with more details in the Child Protection Manual and its appendices) to develop good working practices, in particular the Three R's Should be implemented where and when concerns arise.
+Staff/volunteers use the procedures and guidelines outlined in this training (with more details in the Child Protection Manual and its appendices) to develop good working practices, in particular the Three R's Should be adhered with procedures followed and forms completed where and when concerns arise.

 Be aware of the vulnerability of the young people and the pressures placed on them by their peers and society to conform to patterns of behaviour that may place them at risk of harm.